soubhikbarari/harvard-election-analytics-2020/README.md

 ## Summary of forecasts

 Below is a series of graphical and tabular summaries of our class's forecasts for the 2020 election.
-We can see from Figure 1 that, overall, Biden is heavily favored to win the race with only **one** out of our 27 forecasts predicting that Trump will cross `270 EV`.
+We can see from **Figure 1** that, overall, Biden is heavily favored to win the race with only <u>one</u> out of our 27 forecasts predicting that Trump will cross `270 EV`.

 <h3><b>Figure 1: Distribution of Gov 1347 Electoral College Forecasts</b></h3>